-Cyber attacks are increasing in scale and frequencies making incident response plans a must for organisations’ cyber defences.
+Cyber attacks are increasing in scale and frequency making incident response plans a must for organisations’ cyber defences.
 Data breaches not only cost operational downtime but reputational and financial losses.
 The longer the time taken to detect and mitigate any vulnerability, the more harmful it becomes for the business.
 It may lead to devaluation of the stock value, loss of customer trust and heavy financial penalties from regulatory bodies making it impossible for the businesses to recover from the shock.
 To eliminate such risks, organisations need to plan -

-1. Restoring the daily business operations.
+1. Restoring daily business operations.

 2. Minimising the attack surface.

-3. Fixing the cyber vulnerabilities quickly and effectively.
+3. Fixing cyber vulnerabilities quickly and effectively.